This section discusses how to get multiple related modules into Ansible.

 Ansible has a thriving and knowledgeable community of module developers that is a great resource for getting your questions answered.

-On Community Information & Contributing you can find how to:
+In the Ansible Community Guide you can find how to:

 #ansible-devel- We have found that IRC